-IRO - Association of Dutch Suppliers in the Oil and Gas Industry
+IRO - Association of Dutch Suppliers in the Offshore Energy Industry

 Members cover all activities involved in the supply industry, such as engineering, field development, pipeline installation, maintenance and material and equipment supply / manufacturing, onshore as well as offshore.

 To promote the qualities of Dutch suppliers in the oil and gas industry, IRO cooperates with national and international organizations with similar interests and spreads information via publications, internet and meetings.
 IRO also organizes trade missions, seminars, workshops, member meetings and participation in oil and gas exhibitions worldwide.

 The Lifting Equipment Engineers Association (LEEA) was founded in 1944 as the Chain Testers' Association of Great Britain.
 The name was changed to its present one in 1988 to more accurately reflect the activities of their world-wide Members.

 LEEA is a leading representative body for all those involved in the lifting industry worldwide.
 They are a respected and authoritative representative body for their members, who work in every aspect of the industry; design, manufacture, refurbishment and repair, and also hire, maintenance and use of lifting equipment.